logo

 2. Establish vegetation as ground-cover as soon as practicable after grazing.

-Farmers will have to follow the requirements and provide information required by a regional council for the purpose of monitoring compliance.
-There is no resource consent pathway for the new standards.
-This part will come into effect on 1 November 2022.
+Farmers must follow all the permitted activity requirements and provide information required by a regional council for the purpose of monitoring compliance upon request.

 Share: